 METACOM‘s development is constantly continued and also expanded in English language, for future updates I‘d be happy to receive suggestions.

-- Find symbols faster with the English and German keyword search MetaSearch
+- MetaSearch with an English and German keyword search and new editing options

-- Symbols available as JPGs and PNGs with transparent backgrounds for easy combining with other symbols and coloured backgrounds, soon also available as PDFs
+- Symbols as PNGs with transparent backgrounds for easy combining with other symbols and coloured backgrounds

 - Many symbols have monochrome versions